Seven Things To Do in Brussels if You Only Have A Few Hours

 5. Sample the World’s Best Chocolate.

 Alright, this is the last chapter about food.
 I promise.
 Chocolate for Belgians is no less important than beer.
-Cocoa beans were introduced to Belgium from South America in the 17th century when the country was still under the Spanish rule.
+Cocoa beans were introduced to Belgium from South America in the 17th century when the country was still under Spanish rule.

 But this vendor, apparently, went a few extra miles.
 By the way, a cashier said that this particular chocolate is the best seller.
-Aren't you already convinced that Brussels is bit weird?
+Aren't you already convinced that Brussels is a bit weird?

 6. Stroll Around the European Quarter.